mems/calepin/Development/JavaScript/JavaScript.md

 	document.body.appendChild(b);// mutation: b added to body
 	b.appendChild(a);// mutation: a removed from body + a added to b

+Note: It's impossible to observe only namespaced attributes like `xlink:href`, because it's not supported: [javascript - Why does MutationObserver not recognize the xlink:href attribute in the attributeFilter array? - Stack Overflow](https://stackoverflow.com/questions/39047902/why-does-mutationobserver-not-recognize-the-xlinkhref-attribute-in-the-attribut).
+The spec exclude nodes when ["`attributeFilter` does not contain name or namespace is non-null"](https://dom.spec.whatwg.org/#queueing-a-mutation-record).

 - use `MutationObserver` or use Live Collections with `requestAnimationFrame` (or `setInterval`)
 - [Three Real-World Uses for Mutation Observer - Eager Blog](https://eager.io/blog/three-real-world-use-cases-for-mutation-observer/)
 - [javascript - Performance of MutationObserver to detect nodes in entire DOM - Stack Overflow](https://stackoverflow.com/questions/31659567/performance-of-mutationobserver-to-detect-nodes-in-entire-dom/39332340#39332340) - Tips about observing node in the whole document